 Acquiring another language is a natural process that best occurs in an environment free of anxiety where the focus is on communication.
-Below are some best practices to assist ELs with language acquisition (See Appendix E: Suggested Interventions for EL Students and ALLA Strategies for ELs.)
+Below are some best practices to assist ELs with language acquisition.

 Expose students to rich and varied academic language as much as possible: